CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `READING_EXP`           | Changes the minimum you learn from each reading increment.
 `READING_SPEED_MULTIPLIER`  | Changes how fast you can read books; Lesser value means faster book reading, with cap of 1 second.
 `RECOIL_MODIFIER`       | Affects recoil when shooting a gun.
 Positive value increase the dispersion, negative decrease one.
 `REGEN_HP`              | Affects the rate you recover hp, at all time, both natural and using medicine.
+Default 1; Negative value (so `multiply: -1.1` or smaller) would cause character lose it's HP all the time
+`REGEN_HP_AWAKE`        | Affects the rate you recover hp when you do not sleep.
+Default value is 0, meaning if this enchantment is not specified, character can not regenerate hp when awake.
+Negative value causes character to lost HP over time when awake.
+Since it's a percent, using `multiply` is recommended; `multiply: 0.2` would make character able to regenerate at 20% of it's default regen
 `REGEN_MANA`            |
 `REGEN_STAMINA`         |
 `SCENT_MASK`            | Amount added to your scent target scent value (default 500, assigned by `scent_intensity` mutation field); `"add": 100` makes character a bit more smelly